 Finn sent Ratigan to the Vincentian Mission House in Independence and set conditions for the priest, including not having contact with children and not using a computer.

 Within a month after Ratigan moved to the mission house, reports started coming in that he was using Facebook and attending events where children were present.
-A federal indictment claims Ratigan attempted to produce child porn on Easter Sunday by taking pictures of a young girl aimed up her shorts during an Easter party at
+A federal indictment claims Ratigan attempted to produce child porn on Easter Sunday by taking pictures of a young girl aimed up her shorts during an Easter party at the Vincentian House.

 In early May, Smith was shocked when Murphy told him there had been hundreds of photos on Ratigan's laptop, rather than a single image.
 Smith demanded the computer be turned over to police.
 The diocese already had given the computer to the Ratigan family, but it handed over the flash drive.